-Submit the LINK to the RECORDED SESSION to the appropriate drop box in iTunes U.
+Submit the LINK to the RECORDED SESSION to the appropriate drop box.

 Focusing and Evoking

 This Lab will have you performing all but the last part of the MI process (Planning) in an effort to have you focus on the process of "Getting to the Plan."